phopley/Rodney/README.md

 * `~use_ramp`: True if the robot use ramp function to reach velocities.
 Turn off if using a PID to control the motors.
 Default = false.

 ## Arduino Sketch
-The `rodney_control` directory contains an Arduino sketch `rodney_control.ino` which handles some of the rodney robot function e.g. servo movements, motor encoder readings and imu readings
+The `rodney_control` directory contains an Arduino sketch `rodney_control.ino` which handles some of the rodney robot function e.g. servo movements, motor encoder readings and imu readings.

+## License
+Software source and object files are licensed under the Apache License, Version 2.0.
+See the License for the specific language governing permissions and limitations under the License.
+The modified Arduino library files are covered by the original BSD license.